Bort-Millipede/PS2Linux_BrainDump/Broadband Navigator/Tips and Tricks/Enabling Telnet/README.md

 Prior to the procedure outlined below, the first PSBBN partition must be mounted from PS2 Linux (outlined [HERE](../Mounting&#32;PSBBN&#32;Partitions)).
 The PSBBN partitions use the ReiserFS filesystem, which is not supported by the 2.2.1 kernel.
 As such, either the 2.2.19 or 2.4.17_mvl21 kernel must be used to mount PSBBN partitions.
 If attempting to mount PSBBN partitions from a PS2 Linux Beta Release 1 installation: ensure that the kernel was patched to support both APA and legacy APA partitions.

 Additionally, Telnet communications do not utilize encryption and therefore all information (including usernames/passwords) are transmitted in cleartext.
 As such, the author recommends enabling Telnet temporarily in order to install SSH (outlined [HERE](../Software&#32;Installation)).
+Instructions for disabling Telnet are also included below.

 ## Enable Telnet (as root or via sudo)